mbefokam/data_platform/README.md

 7- From the folder directory on cmd start you application with npm start.

+8- You can schedule nightly job to load data from the city data lake using the scheduler application  https://github.com/mbefokam/scheduler

 API Resources:
 To load the data from the City Data Storage to your Database